Updated: Oct 7

 The virus is in the process of taking over the world.
 I'm trying not to let it take over mine.

-I've been meaning to write about this big news event for a few days, but I've been too busy sorting stuff out to tell you the truth.
+I've been meaning to write about this for a few days, but I've been too busy sorting stuff out.

 I'm a freelancer, so my income is unpredictable, some months I'm literally rifling through all my coat pockets for change, feeling like a failure, and some months I feel like Drake, albeit in a 10 year old Golf.
 It goes with the territory of what I do and my skillset.
 Salaried jobs like mine rarely exist, it's a hustle, we do what we can, we turn our hand to many things to bring in the pounds.

 There was a point when the only jobs I could get were temping jobs, I'd always get kept on for longer because I wasn't a complete moron, but contracts end and I got pretty friggin sick of it, so I decided to make my own job, like lots did after the last recession.

 “If you can afford it shop local, shop independent, you're keeping people in their own little job.”

 What i do want to say though, when this is over, remember the companies who did something, and remember those who were greedy and selfish.
 This virus should change things for us.